Chilliwack: Mass transit

+Chilliwack Transit System consists of a fleet of 9 buses that operate along regularly scheduled routes throughout the metropolitan area.
+The 51 bus runs along the central Yale / Vedder artery providing transit to and between Downtown Chilliwack and UFV.
+Cottonwood mall acts as a central location for the bus lines that stray off from the main artery of Chilliwack.
+These busses include 57/58 from Broadway to Tyson, and 52/54 from Downtown Chilliwack to Promontory.

+Passenger rail

+Chilliwack historically was served by the British Columbia Electric Railway New Westminster–Chilliwack interurban line.
+The company announced its "Rails-to-Rubber" conversion programme in 1944, and the Chilliwack line ceased service in 1950.

+Chilliwack is served by Via Rail's The Canadian as a flag stop.
+The town is only served by westbound trains towards Vancouver.
+Eastbound trains call at Agassiz, British Columbia along the CPR tracks, on the other side of the Fraser River.
+This split in service between Vancouver and Ashcroft is due to CN and CPR utilizing directional running through the Thompson- and Fraser Canyon.

+In 2019, the South Fraser Community Rail Society was launched by former BC premier Bill Vander Zalm and former mayor of Langley Township Rick Green, to resurrect passenger service using the former BCER right-of-way.
+The proposed light-rail line would be 64 mile long.

 Education

 Post-secondary

-Canada Education Park (CEP) is an 86 acre campus in the Vedder Crossing neighbourhood on the south side of Chilliwack that houses several post-secondary institutions, including the University of the Fraser Valley, the RCMP Pacific Region Training Centre, and the Justice Institute of British Columbia.
+Canada Education Park is an 86 acre campus in the Vedder Crossing neighbourhood on the south side of Chilliwack that houses several post-secondary institutions, including the University of the Fraser Valley, the RCMP Pacific Region Training Centre, and the Justice Institute of British Columbia.

-The University of the Fraser Valley (UFV) is the largest post-secondary school in Chilliwack, and the seventh largest in British Columbia in terms of full-time enrollment.
+The University of the Fraser Valley (UFV) is the largest post-secondary school in Chilliwack, and the seventh largest in British Columbia in terms of full-time enrolment.
 It offers master's degrees, bachelor's degrees, associate degrees, diplomas, certificates and citations across a range of programs in fine arts, humanities, science, social sciences, applied communication, business, nursing, as well as technical and trade programs.
 Its campuses are located in Abbotsford, Chilliwack, Hope and Mission.

 Private

 Public

 The Conseil scolaire francophone de la Colombie-Britannique operates one Francophone school: école La Vérendrye primary school.